davidxia3/sports_probabilistic_predictions/results/home_predictions/README.md

 - `density`: Density of league games with probabilistic prediction between `bin_left` and `bin_right`.

-### `bt_{league}_hist.png`
+### `bt_{league}_hist.pdf`
-This PNG file contains a histogram for the Bradley-Terry based home team win probability distribution.
+This PDF file contains a histogram for the Bradley-Terry based home team win probability distribution.
 The 4 leagues are MLB, NBA, NFL, and NHL.
 There are 30 equal-width bins used for each league's histogram.
 The density is used instead of the raw counts because each league has a different total count of games.

+### `bt_{league}_hist.png`
+This PNG file is the same as the previous PDF file, except in PNG format.

 ### `ml_box.csv`